 Questioning is a crucial part of formative assessment, and is one of the things hammered into all of us in our teacher training, so much so that a lot of the time, we aren’t even really aware that we’re doing it.
 The frequent, usually informal, assessments or questions we use daily to help us work out how well our students have understood a concept or topic enable us to decide which direction to take the lesson, or our planning.

 Sometimes, however, it can be hard to remember exactly who answered what to your 400 plus questions.
-To help with this, you could use Gap Analysis on the Teacher Dashboard.
+To help with this, you could use Gap Analysis.

 Gap Analysis by ARE